pmndrs/use-asset/readme.md

 ## Using hooks and global cache

-You can also use the `useAsset` hook, this opens up a global cache, anything you request at any time is written into it.
+You can also use the `useAsset` hook, this uses a global cache, anything you request at any time is written into it.

 ```jsx
 import { useAsset } from "use-asset"